 Stay In Castle District If you prefer to stay in a quieter location; you are first-time travelers; you want to explore one of the largest castle complexes in the world; High-end hotels and private apartments are your preferred form of accommodation.

-Best places to stay in Castle District:
+Best places to stay in Castle District for the first time:

 Karlin is one of the newest and hippest neighborhoods in Prague, consisting of modern buildings built well after the industrial revolution.
 As an up-and-coming area, it hasn’t yet garnered a reputation with tourists, meaning it is primarily residential.